My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Fauchon Paris

-Le Printemps Hausmann & Galleries Lafayette
+Le Printemps Hausmann & Galeries Lafayette

 Head to these luxury department stores for some high-end shopping.

-Stop into Perruche for a cocktail and enjoy the epic views!
+At Le Printemps Hausmann, head to the roof where you can stop into Perruche for a cocktail and enjoy the epic views!

 And for a complete list of the best rooftop bars in Paris, check out this list!